-"Carpentry Framing and Finishing from the National Center for Construction Education and Research" (NCCER), along with "Fundamentals of Building Construction" are used to educate the student in areas of Commercial Finishes.
-Some specific topics covered are Cold-Formed Steel Framing; Thermal and Moisture Protection; Doors and Door Hardware; Drywall Installation; Window, Door, Floor, and Ceiling Trim; Cabinet Installation; Selecting Interior Finishes; Interior walls and Partitions and Finish Ceilings and Floors.
-It is to develop the students' vocabulary and knowledge of the Commercial Construction Industry relating to construction practices & construction material requirements within our industry.
+"Carpentry Framing and Finishing from the National Center for Construction Education and Research" (NCCER), along with "Fundamentals of Building Construction" are used to educate the student in areas of commercial and residential finishes.
+Some specific topics covered are cold-formed steel framing; thermal and moisture protection; doors and door hardware; drywall installation; window, door, floor, and ceiling trim; cabinet installation; selecting interior finishes; interior walls and partitions; and finish ceilings and floors.
+It is to develop the students' vocabulary and knowledge of the commercial construction industry relating to construction practices and construction material requirements within our industry.